 “Yes, except they had arms and legs, not flippers.
 Their feet were, what is the word Nadia?”

 “Webbed, almost like fins, but they could walk on land, had hands that could grasp things, but no thumbs.
-To hold something they used both hands.”
+To hold something bigger than a pencil they used both hands.”

 Amaya, “Excellent.
 I do not suppose they went to war or otherwise killed each other off.”